Thomas Treadwell Stone: Early career and marriage

-Formation of Anti-slavery sentiment
+Ministry and anti-slavery beliefs

 From 1832 to 1846 Stone and his family resided in East Machias, Maine, where he was pastor of the Union Church.
-As seen by his writing and lectures during this time, Stone became an early convert to abolitionism.
-As early as the 1830s Thomas Stone was exhorting his congregation that slavery was a national problem.
-"It was the duty of all Christians", according to Stone, "to do our utmost in resisting [slavery], through the Spirit of Christ."
+As evident from his writing and lectures during this time, Stone became an early convert to abolitionism.
+As early as the 1830s, he was exhorting his congregation that slavery was a national problem.
+"It was the duty of all Christians," Stone proclaimed, "to do our utmost in resisting [slavery], through the Spirit of Christ."
 East Machias was home to many intellectuals at that time, and his church members included many who later took on theological leadership positions in New England educational institutions.
-Among them were Samuel Harris (President of Bowdoin College and Professor of Theology at Yale Divinity School), Roswell Dwight Hitchcock (President, Union Theological Seminary), Ezra Abbott (Harvard Divinity School), George Harris (Andover Theological School), and Arlo Bates (professor at MIT).
-Stone lectured for the Massachusetts England Anti-slavery Society, and was a delegate to the 1839 annual meeting of that group.
-His sermon The Martyr of Freedom, a discourse delivered at East Machias, in 1837, condemned the killing of Elijah Lovejoy, Stone's friend and an anti-slavery publisher in Illinois.
-Lovejoy was a Presbyterian minister editing anti-slavery newspapers in Missouri until his presses were destroyed by mobs.
+Among them were Samuel Harris (president of Bowdoin College and professor of theology at Yale Divinity School), Roswell Dwight Hitchcock (president of Union Theological Seminary), Ezra Abbot (Harvard Divinity School), George Harris (Andover Theological School), and Arlo Bates (professor at MIT).
+Stone lectured for the New England Anti-Slavery Society, and was a delegate to the 1839 annual meeting of that group.

+Stone's sermon The Martyr of Freedom, a discourse delivered at East Machias, in 1837, condemned the killing of Elijah Lovejoy, a Presbyterian minister who edited anti-slavery newspapers in Missouri until mobs smashed his presses.
 Lovejoy was killed during an attempt to burn his office in Alton, Illinois.
 In his sermon Stone urged his listeners to "proclaim the truth of slavery, not only to peers, but to the slaveholder."
 Slavery, he stated, not only destroys those who witness truth but the nation and slaveholder as well.